edbennett/snakemake-novice-lattice/episodes/introduction.md

 1. The file is named `Snakefile` - with a capital `S` and no file extension.
 2. Some lines are indented.
 Indents must be with space characters, not tabs.
 3. The rule definition starts with the keyword `rule` followed by the rule name, then a colon.
-4. We named the rule `count_trajectories`.
+4. We named the rule `count_lines`.
    You may use letters, numbers or underscores, but the rule name must begin with a letter and may not be a keyword.
 5. The keywords `input`, `output`, `shell` are all followed by a colon.
 6. The file names and the shell command are all in `"quotes"`.
 7. The file names are specified relative to the root directory of your workflow.